Mission Control

 AI IN INFRASTRUCTURE & AIOPS

-Source: https://techcrunch.com/2026/05/16/research-repository-arxiv-will-ban-authors-for-a-year-if-they-let-ai-do-all-the-work/
+Source: https://techcrunch.com/2026/05/31/erin-brockovich-takes-aim-at-data-center-secrecy/

-Source: https://www.theregister.com/ai-ml/2026/05/16/one-in-seven-brits-swapped-their-gp-for-chatgpt-study-finds/5240514
+Source: https://techcrunch.com/2026/05/31/making-sense-of-the-debate-over-ai-psychosis/

 ---